 There is a difference between a private profile and a business profile.
 Private profiles are only for personal use, while every eCommerce business, worth its salt, should have a business profile.
 It’s even possible to convert a personal account into a business account.

 - Promoted pins

-Pinterest analytics tells you all you need to know about the effects of your Pinterest marketing efforts.
+A Pinterest job involves you doing Pinterest analytics.
+These analytics tell you all you need to know about the effects of your Pinterest marketing efforts.
 It will show you the graphs about your daily, weekly and monthly impressions, as well as the number of saves, link clicks and other types of metrics.